Breast Augmentation: Does It Cause Cancer In Patients?

 If a patient experiences such symptoms, she must contact a doctor immediately in order to prevent cancer from spreading.

-BIA ALCL can occur in patients, who have chosen silicone or saline implants.
-It can be found regardless of the type of surgery, be it breast reconstruction or breast enlargement.
+BIA ALCL can occur in patients who have chosen silicone or saline implants.
+Also, one can find it regardless of the type of surgery, be it breast reconstruction or breast enlargement.

 As of today, no cases of women developing BI-AALCL after installing a smooth implant have been reported.
-If a patient opts for textured implants, she should be monitored by her doctor for several years after the surgery.
+If a patient opts for textured implants, the doctor must monitor her for several years after the surgery.
 Today, it’s not possible to run tests in order to understand which patients are prone to this disease.

 If you have textured implants, it doesn’t mean you will develop BI-AALCL.
 All the findings show that the risk of getting such cancer is quite low.
-Removing the implants is a drastic measure, which should be discussed with the surgeon and the physician.
+Removing the implants is a drastic measure that should be discussed with the surgeon and the physician.

 In the majority of cases, women with textured implants should be monitoring the condition of their breasts carefully in order not to miss the first signs of the disease.